Q: What is AWS Private 5G?

 Q: How do I cancel the service and return my radios and SIMs?

 You can invoke a cancellation and return process by selecting the DeleteNetworkSite option.
 A request for deletion will result in canceling the radio unit service, start a process for returning the hardware, and stop the radio unit billing.

 Q. Do I get charged if I power down and don’t use the radios?

-The radio units will be billed for a minimum of 60 days once you order them.
-After a minimum 60-day commitment, radio units are billed hourly until you delete the network site.
+All radio units associated to your network site will be billed for a minimum of 60 days from the date the order was placed.
+After a minimum 60-day commitment, radio units are billed hourly until you delete a specific radio-unit or the network site.